-- How will you design opportunities for students to produce work that is aligned to the rigor and depth of the standards? - How can you use available high-quality curriculum materials to ensure student work assignments are aligned to the rigor and depth of the standards? - How will you plan to engage student thinking in organizing, interpreting, analyzing, synthesizing, and evaluating information rather than reproducing work? - How will you encourage students to engage in high-quality problem-solving so that they can draw conclusions, generalize, and
+- How will (did) you design opportunities for students to produce work that is (was) aligned to the rigor and depth of the standards? - How can (did) you use available high-quality curriculum materials to ensure student work assignments are (were) aligned to the rigor and depth of the standards? - How will (did) you plan to engage student thinking in organizing, interpreting, analyzing, synthesizing, and evaluating information rather than reproducing work?
+(How did this impact student learning in this lesson?)

-- produce arguments through extended writing assignments? - How will you create opportunities for students to connect what they are learning to experiences, observations, feelings, or situations in their daily lives? - How will you design student work assignments that encourage students to think beyond learning in the classroom?
+- How will (did) you encourage students to engage in high-quality problem-solving so that they can (could) draw conclusions, generalize, and produce arguments through extended writing assignments? - How will (did) you create opportunities for students to connect what they are (were) learning to experiences, observations, feelings, or situations in their daily lives? - How will (did) you design student work assignments that encourage (encouraged) students to think beyond learning in the classroom (in this lesson)?